Skip to main content

 From a legal standpoint, the same criteria apply to applying for ethical approval regardless of the group being studied.
 The criteria include no wording on dependent relationships, age or vulnerability.

 Ethically speaking, careful consideration is required of the risks of including particularly vulnerable groups as research subjects.
 When considering this matter, keep in mind that research can also help vulnerable groups.
 The same applies when the research subjects are dependent on the researcher.
-If the research group lacks experience with such cases, advice should be sought from colleagues and/or RSO.
+If the research group lacks experience with such cases, advice should be sought from colleagues, the Ethics Committee of the Faculty Council and/or the Research Support Office.

 I will apply to the Ethical Review Authority for a permit.
 Is there anything I should think of?